Xfinity Internet Self‑Install: Activate xFi Gateway with the Xfinity App (Coax or Fiber/ONT)

 1. Connect Cables and Power on the Gateway:

-• Connect the modem to the power source: Plug the power cord from the modem into an electrical outlet.
+• Connect to power: Plug the power cord into the gateway and then into an electrical outlet.

 6. Optional Professional Help from Xfinity